Judgment Reversed Against Applicant with Service Dog

 On appeal, the Ninth Circuit reversed and remanded for further proceedings, stating that knowledge of an applicant’s disability status can be actual or constructive, therefore a dispute still existed whether the emails provided enough evidence that the landlord should have known of the applicant’s disability status.
 The court highlighted the parties’ use of phrases such as “reasonable accommodation,” “discrimination” and “service dog” as significant evidence of potential knowledge.

 Because the district court erred in granting judgment to Defendant on Plaintiff’s accommodation claims, judgment against Plaintiff’s negligence claim was also reversed because a landlord’s failure to comply with a fair housing accommodation requirement constitutes a breach of the duty not to discriminate in a housing rental.
-The suit has been remanded to the district court for proceedings consistent with the Ninth Circuit’s opinion.
+The suit was remanded to the district court for proceedings consistent with the Ninth Circuit’s opinion.

 McClendon v.
 Bresler, 2022 WL 17958633 (9th Cir.
 Dec.
 27, 2022).